 Atelier Naerebout is located in the West of Amsterdam in the Netherlands.

-The founder of the studio Joren Naerebout, studied Interior Design at the Royal Academy of Art in Den Haag (2005-2009).
+The founder of the studio Joren Naerebout, studied Interior Design at the Royal Academy of Art in the Hague (2005-2009).
 The minimalistic style that Atelier Naerebout is known for was mainly developed after the studies.
 Joren currently is working at Studio Bakker which gives him a chance to perfect interior and styling assignments.
 In parallel, developing products for his own studio gives him almost full freedom in the designing process.

 Atelier Naerebout started seven years ago when Joren decided to create his first product, which is a brand’s classic today — ‘The Leaning Lamp’.